JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_01/operators.md

 ## Numeric comparison

-In addition to arithmetic and updating operators, basic comparison operators are also defined in Julie's standard libraries.
+In addition to arithmetic and updating operators, basic comparison operators are also defined in Julia's standard libraries.

 | Operator  | Name                     |
 | :--       | :--                      |